 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.~Ephesians 4:31-32 ESV

-Let go of the hurt and the reruns that play in your mind and let the power of Jesus heal your heart and soul as you forgive those who have wounded you, just as Jesus has forgiven you for wrongs you have done.
+Let go of the hurt and the re-runs that play in your mind and let the power of Jesus heal your heart and soul as you forgive those who have wounded you, just as Jesus has forgiven you for wrongs you have done.

 Are you willing to forgive those who have wounded you?

-In Jesus’ Name, Amen.
+In Jesus’ name.
+Amen.

-Copyright 2021: Wounded: Stephanie Pavlantos.
-All Right Reserved.
+Copyright 2021: Wounded: Stephanie Pavlantos: All Right Reserved.